louderont/sbd/README.md

 To provide an element of comparison, a basic rule based model is at first implemented using RegEx (Regular Expression).

 The proposed approach is a token-classification model: the idea is to cut the text into word tokens and then to associate a binary target to each token (1: sentence end token, 0: not an end sentence token) to train a supervised classification model.
-I choose this approach as it is a straightforward way to address the issue that allows to perform feature extraction from the tokens and then applying common and already implemented classification estimators using scikit-learn.
+I choose this approach as it is a straightforward way to address the issue that allows to perform feature extraction from the tokens and then to apply common and already implemented classification estimators using scikit-learn.
-This token approach is also used in papers obtaining high score on the targetted types of text (Treebank or Brown corpus):
+This token approach is also used in papers obtaining high scores on the targetted types of text (Treebank or Brown corpus) such as:
 Sentence Boundary Detection Using a MaxEnt Classifier Nishant Agarwal, K. Ford, M. Shneider, 2005